-Habberley Valley is located North West of Kidderminster and North East of Bewdley on the B4190, Wolverley to Bewdley Road, Grid reference SO 80294 77482 (DY11 5RH).
+Located North West of Kidderminster and North East of Bewdley on the B4190, Wolverley to Bewdley Road.

 Invertebrate species include some real rarities like the terrestrial caddisfly, various solitary wasps, green tiger beetle and an array of moth’s that are scarce in our county, many being present because of the bilberry woodland.

 Due to the sandy nature of the soil, horse riding is not permitted.

 Habberley Valley is home to some elderly residents and we would ask that you could keep noise levels to a minimum around these properties first thing in the morning and after dusk.
 In much of the same way as you would expect people to behave in your street.